 This effect allows you to attract attention to the product.
 For example, a company begins to promote a brand (product, promotion, etc.) through various methods:

-• car advertising;
+• outdoor advertising;

 • banners;

-• TV advertisement;
+• TV commercials;

 • online advertising;